Meet the Team

 Prof Noakes has published more than 750 scientific books and articles.
 He has been cited more than 16 000 times in scientific literature, has an H-index of 71 and has been rated an A1 scientist by the National Research Foundation of South Africa for a second 5-year term.
 He has won numerous awards over the years and is considered one of the best critical minds of our time.
 After coming across research which denounced current international dietary guidelines as fallacy, Prof Noakes started researching the effects of carbohydrates, proteins and fats on the human race.
 After his research convinced him that a high fat, low carb diet is the healthiest option for many, Prof Noakes founded The Noakes Foundation in 2012.
 Prof Noakes retired as Professor of Exercise and Sports Science at the University of Cape Town (UCT) in 2014 and is now an Emeritus Professor at UCT.

 Candice is a Bachelor of Laws and Bachelor of Social Sciences UCT graduate, but her true passion lies in all things health and nutrition related.
-She is a keen foodie and is knowledgeable about the Banting and LCHF environment.
-Candice was The Noakes Foundations Communications Executive for 3 years and is excited to now be the Project Manager of the Nutrition Network.
-She is thrilled to be a part of a team that is attempting to change the way people in South Africa, and possibly the world, think about food.
+She is a keen foodie and is knowledgeable about the LCHF & Keto environment.
+Candice was The Noakes Foundations Communications Executive for 3 years and is now the Project Manager of the Nutrition Network.
+She is thrilled to be a part of a team that is attempting to change the way people in South Africa, and possibly the world, think about food and nutrition.